 - Packed snow–reduce your speed by half.

 Some road surfaces are more slippery than others when wet and usually have warning signs posted.
 Here are some clues to help you spot slippery roads:

 - On cold, wet days, shade from trees or buildings can hide spots of ice.
 These areas freeze first and dry out last.

 - Bridges and overpasses tend to freeze before the rest of the road does.
 They can hide spots of ice.

 - If it starts to rain on a hot day, the pavement can be very slippery for the first several minutes.
 Heat causes oil in the asphalt to come to the surface.
 The oil makes the road slippery until the rain washes the oil off the surface of the road.

-High winds can be a hazard while driving, especially to larger vehicles, trucks, campers, and vehicles with trailers.
-Some pre-cautions for driving in high winds include:
+High winds can be a hazard while driving, especially to larger vehicles, such as trucks, campers, and vehicles with trailers.
+Some precautions for driving in high winds include: